 1990s - Benenson helps organise assistance for the 100,000 plus handicapped and orphaned children discovered living in horrific conditions in Romania following the fall of communist dictator Nicolae Ceausescu in 1989.

-1991 - Amnesty expands its mission to include scrutiny of human rights abuses carried out by armed opposition groups (as well as by the State).
+1991 - Amnesty expands its mission to include scrutiny of human rights abuses carried out by armed opposition groups (as well as by governments).

 1992 - Membership of Amnesty passes one million, with 6,000 local groups in over 70 countries.

-2001 - On 10 April Benenson receives The Mirror's Pride of Britain Lifetime Achievement Award.
+2001 - On 10 April Benenson receives the Pride of Britain Lifetime Achievement Award.

 "I most gratefully accept this award for Amnesty's million members and supporters around the world," he says.

 "It is they who work for our objectives, to secure the release of prisoners of conscience, to stamp out torture and to end the death penalty.
 The more who join Amnesty's aim of preserving life, limb and human dignity, the greater the effect.
 I will not be around to see the culmination of this end, but I hope my grandchildren will."